-(a) The district courts of the United States shall have jurisdiction to hear appeals

-(1) from final judgments, orders, and decrees;
+- (a) The district courts of the United States shall have jurisdiction to hear appeals - (1) from final judgments, orders, and decrees; - (2) from interlocutory orders and decrees issued under section 1121(d) of title 11 increasing or reducing the time periods referred to in section 1121 of such title; and - (3) with leave of the court, from other interlocutory orders and decrees;

-(2) from interlocutory orders and decrees issued under section 1121(d) of title 11 increasing or reducing the time periods referred to in section 1121 of such title; and and, with leave of the court, from interlocutory orders and decrees, of bankruptcy judges entered in cases and proceedings referred to the bankruptcy judges under section 157 of this title.
+and, with leave of the court, from interlocutory orders and decrees, of bankruptcy judges entered in cases and proceedings referred to the bankruptcy judges under section 157 of this title.
 An appeal under this subsection shall be taken only to the district court for the judicial district in which the bankruptcy judge is serving.